 My father gave me the greatest gift anyone could give another person, he believed in me. – Jim Valvano

-Here’s a salute to all the “Dads” in the world – Happy Father’s Day and thank you!
+Here’s a salute to all the “Dads” in the world.
+Thank you!

 I remember the times I had with my dad very much.
-Although this year will mark 20 years since he’s been gone, hardly a day goes by that I don’t wish that I could talk to him, ask him for advice, or just discuss football, politics, or something – just to hear his voice.
+He’s been gone now for over 20 years.
+Hardly a day goes by that I don’t wish that I could talk to him, ask him for advice, or just discuss football, or something – just to hear his voice.
 I guess part of growing older is losing your parents.
 Also, part of growing older is learning that your parents were pretty wise.
 I was very lucky as my Dad and Mom were married for over 50 years.

 In the end, all we have is the memories.